Rubentxu/Entitas-Java/README.md

 I highly recommend its use!

 The Code Generator has several options, to compile different kinds of help, it is recommended to activate them all.

-The Component Folder input field is the source directory where the component classes are, which have to inherit from the Icomponent interface and be annotated with
+The Component Folder input field is the source directory where the component classes are, which have to inherit from the Icomponent interface and be annotated with the annotation @Component.

-The annotation @Component.
-The Generated Folder input field is the target directory of the generated classes, it must be within the project under the src / main / java and src / test / java directories
-(Replicate the directories as part of the package).
+The Generated Folder input field is the target directory of the generated classes, it must be within the project under the src /main/java and src/test/java directories (Replicate the directories as part of the package).

 The annotation @Component has the parameters to configure: